2C-G-5

 2C-G-5, also known as 3,4-norbornyl-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is one of several homologues of 2C-G (3,4-dimethyl-2,5-dimethoxyphenethylamine).
 The drug is taken orally.
+2C-G-5 was encountered online as a novel designer drug in 2025.

 Use and effects

-2C-G-5 has a dose of 10 to 16 mg orally, an onset of 1 to 2 hours, a time to peak of 2.5 to 3 hours, and a duration of 32 to 48 hours.
-It produces psychedelic effects including visuals, clear and cosmic thinking, and 2C-B-like enhanced eroticism, among others.
-2C-G-5 is among the most potent of the 2C psychedelics.
+In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin lists 2C-G-5's dose as 10 to 16 mg orally and its duration as 32 to 48 hours.
+The drug's onset is 1 to 2 hours and its time to peak is 2.5 to 3 hours.
+2C-G-5 is reported to produce psychedelic effects including visuals, clear and cosmic thinking, and 2C-B-like enhanced eroticism, among others.
+It is among the most potent of the 2C psychedelics.
 However, its duration is described as too long, interfering with sleep and resulting in subsequent-day consequences like tiredness and sleepiness.
+2C-G-5 was also the longest-lasting drug included in PiHKAL based on its specified duration.

+Pharmacology

+Data on the pharmacology and toxicology of 2C-G-5 are unavailable.

 Chemistry

 Synthesis

 The chemical synthesis of 2C-G-5 has been described.

 Analogues

 Analogues of 2C-G-5 include other compounds of the 2C-G and Ganesha series, among others.
+Examples include 2C-G (2C-G-0), 2C-G-3, 2C-G-4, 2C-G-N, and G-5.